FedAT: A High-Performance and Communication-Efficient Federated Learning System with Asynchronous Tiers: : Federated Learning with Asynchronous Tiers

 To this end, we design a simple yet effective compression scheme based on Encoded Polyline Algorithm \footnote{\url{https://developers.google.com/maps/documentation/utilities/polylinealgorithm}} (or polyline encoding).
 Polyline encoding is a lossy compression algorithm that converts a rounded binary value into a series of character codes for ASCII characters using the base64 encoding scheme.
 It can be configured to maintain a configurable precision by rounding the value to a specified decimal place.
-More importantly, it can achieve a high compression ratio of up to $3.5\times$ under the FL communication scenarios (we evaluate the effectiveness of compression in \cref{subsec:compression_eval}). {\model} compresses both the uplink and downlink communications.
+With the appropriate precision, the model could achieve the largest communication saving and minor performance loss.
+Our experiments show that it can achieve a high compression ratio of up to $3.5\times$ under the FL communication scenarios.
+(We evaluate the effectiveness of compression in \cref{subsec:compression_eval}.) {\model} compresses both the uplink and downlink communications.
 The process is as follow: (1) {\model} flattens (marshalling) the weights of each layer to get a list of decimal values.
 (2) Then, using polyline encoding, every decimal value in the list gets converted into a compressed ASCII string; along with the compressed weights, the dimensions of the weights of each layer is transmitted as well.
 (3) When the server/clients receive the compressed weights, a decompression process is performed, and then the decompressed weights are reshaped back (unmarshalling) to the original dimensions based on the dimension information received.\\